A Comprehensive Approach to Spend Management

 All Areas of an Income Statement

 We’ve come a long way, but we are not yet where we want to be in terms of making Coupa a fully comprehensive platform.
-We see an opportunity to help companies manage spending more effectively in almost every area of expenditure in an organization’s income statement, including categories such as temporary labor, professional services, telecommunications, travel and more.
+We see an opportunity to help companies manage spending more effectively in almost every area of expenditure in an organization’s income statement, including categories such as temporary labor, professional services, telecommunications, travel, inventory management optimization, and more.

 We see a future when people within organizations will spend company money like it's their own, in an efficient way that reduces risk but doesn't feel bureaucratic and frustrating.
 That is our vision.
 We are taking steps every day to build this future, by applying information technology to the long-standing problem of corporate spend management.